 A systematic approach to technical documentation authoring.

 The Diátaxis framework aims to solve the problem of structure in technical documentation.
 It describes an information architecture that emerges from a systematic approach to understanding the needs of documentation users in their cycle of interaction with a product.

 The framework identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
 It derives its structure from the relationship between them.

 In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.

 In other words, what we call documentation is fundamentally not one thing, but four.
-Understanding the implications of this, and how those four different things work, can help improve most documentation - often immensely.
+Understanding the implications of this, and how those four different things work, can help improve most documentation.

 While redesigning the Cloudflare developer docs, this content framework became our north star for information architecture.
 When we weren’t sure where a new piece of content should fit in, we’d consult the framework.
 Our documentation is now clearer than it’s ever been, both for readers and contributors.

 —Adam Schwartz (@AdamSchwartz)

 Diátaxis provides a comprehensive and nearly universally-applicable scheme, that has been proven in practice across a wide variety of fields and applications.
 These include large and small, and open and proprietary documentation projects.